Research

 [Abstract]

 “Who Benefits from Retirement Saving Incentives in the U.S.?
-Evidence on Racial Gaps in Retirement Wealth Accumulation”, with Jorge Colmenares, Cormac O’Dea (Yale), Jonathan Rothbaum (Census), and Lawrence Schmidt (MIT).
-[Draft: November 2023].
+Evidence on Gaps in Retirement Wealth Accumulation by Race and Parental Income”, with Jorge Colmenares, Cormac O’Dea, Jonathan Rothbaum, and Lawrence Schmidt.
+(Revise and Resubmit, American Economic Review).
+[Draft: October 2025] [Non-technical summary].

 [Abstract]